-The Aracruz Project is a 22 million gallon/year Ensyn biocrude production facility being developed by Ensyn and Fibria Celulose S.A. in a 50/50 partnership.
+The Aracruz Project is a 22 million gallon/year Ensyn biocrude production facility being developed by Ensyn and Suzano in a 50/50 partnership.
 The project is co-located at Suzano’s 2.3 million tonne/year pulp facility at Aracruz, Espirito Santo, north of Rio de Janeiro.

 Feedstock for the project is eucalyptus residues from the Aracruz mill supplemented by material from local, managed plantations.

 Biocrude offtake will be shipped from a neighboring port to refinery and heating markets in the U.S.

 The RTP biomass conversion unit has been engineered by Honeywell UOP through a contract signed with Envergent Technologies.

 Basic engineering has been completed.
 Detailed engineering is underway.